Nellie Quander

-Nellie May Quander (February 11, 1880 - September 24, 1961) was an incorporator and the first international president of Alpha Kappa Alpha Sorority, Incorporated.
+Nellie May Quander (February 11, 1880 - September 24, 1961) was an incorporator and the first international president of Alpha Kappa Alpha sorority.
 As president for several years, she helped expand the sorority and further its support of African-American women at colleges and in communities.
 The sorority established a scholarship endowment in her name.
-The legacy of the sorority has continued to generate social capital for over 112 years.

 Quander served as an educator in Washington, DC public schools for 30 years.
 Early in her career, she earned an M.A. at Columbia University.
 Later she earned a degree in social work at New York University, plus a diploma at the University of Uppsala, Sweden.

 She was a leader in civic and community affairs, where she served on the board of directors at the YWCA and YMCA, as executive secretary at the Miner Community Center, as well as in leadership positions with the Women's Trade Union League and other groups.

 Family and early life

-Nellie Quander was born in Washington, D.C. to John Pierson Quander and Hannah Bruce Ford Quander.
+Nellie May Quander was born in Washington, D.C. to John Pierson Quander and Hannah Bruce Ford Quander.
 The Quander family can trace their lineage three hundred years in Maryland and Virginia.
 They are considered to be one of oldest free African-American families whose ancestors had once been enslaved in America.

 Her father was a descendant of Nancy Quander, one of the slaves freed by President of the United States George Washington in his last will and testament.
 In addition, Nellie's mother was a relative of West Ford, a freed mulatto and supposed son of George Washington.
 From his personal knowledge, West Ford informed the Mount Vernon Ladies Association about Mount Vernon Plantation's interior for later restoration.
 The association bought Mount Vernon during the 1850s for preservation.

 During her early years, Nellie Quander attended Washington, D.C.'s public schools.
 She graduated from Miner Normal School with honors.
 It was established in 1851 as the Normal School for Colored Girls to train teachers.
 She also farmed.
 She was very active in the church and community life and the superintendent at Lincoln Church.

 Howard University

 When Quander entered Howard University, only 1/3 of 1% of African Americans and 5% of whites attended any college.
 While enrolled at Howard University, Quander also taught students at the Garrison School in Washington D.C.'s public school system.

-In June 1912, Nellie graduated with a Bachelor of Arts degree, magna cum laude, in history, economics, and political science.
+In June 1912, she graduated with a Bachelor of Arts degree, magna cum laude, in history, economics, and political science.